 The agency has developed a facility staffing plan that provides for adequate levels of staffing, and, where applicable, video monitoring, to protect inmates against sexual abuse.
 In calculating adequate staffing levels and determining the need for video monitoring, facilities have taken into consideration all areas enumerated under this standard.
 Compliance was determined by reviewing the aforementioned policies.
-I further questioned staff on the policies and the ability to fully staff the facility at all times.
-I was informed that the facility will fill posts with overtime if needed to be at full compliment.
+I further questioned the staff on the policies and the ability to fully staff the facility at all times.
+I was informed that the facility would fill posts with overtime if needed to be at the full complement.
 The facility also has the ability to collapse posts and limit inmate activity and movement when needed.

-The staffing plan was completed and reviewed by the Warden on June 12, 2018 and the Agency PREA Coordinator on June 15, 2018.
+The staffing plan was completed and reviewed by the Warden on ,December 21, 2018, and the Agency PREA Coordinator on December 26, 2018.
 This was confirmed through interviews and viewing their signatures on the staffing plan.

-During the interviews with the administration at the facility I confirmed a daily review of the staffing at the facility.
-The administration meets every morning, this includes the Warden, Deputy Wardens, Chief of Security and the Unit Managers.
-During this meeting the roster from the previous day is reviewed.
-This review of the roster ensures that all critical posts at the facility are manned at all times.
+During the interviews with the administration at the facility, I confirmed a daily review of the staffing at the facility.
+The administration meets on a regular basis; this includes the Warden, Deputy Warden, Chief of Security, and the Unit Managers.
+During this meeting, the overall facility operations are discussed to include staffing.